haskell/cabal/release-notes/cabal-install-3.14.0.0.md

-### THIS iS A WIP CHANGELOG FOR 3.16

-**It will have to be updated with whatever gets added between 3.14 and 3.16**

-- Clarify error message when `pkg-config` is not found [#10122](https://github.com/haskell/cabal/pull/10122)

-  - The error message when `pkg-config` is not found or querying it fails will no longer incorrectly claim that the package is missing in the database.
+cabal-install 3.14.0.0 changelog and release notes.
+---

 ### Significant changes

 - `haddock-project` support for subcomponents [#9821](https://github.com/haskell/cabal/pull/9821)

   - `haddock-project` handles sublibraries, test suites and benchmarks.
-  - `haddock` receives `--package-name` flag whcih allows to set names of components which are included in the main `index.html` file.
+  - `haddock` receives `--package-name` flag which allows to set names of components which are included in the main `index.html` file.
   - added `--use-unicode` flag to `haddock` and `haddock-project` commands.
   - The directory structure of `./dist-newstyle` has changed.  `haddock`